CoderNitu/Bike_Buyers_Data_Analysis/README.md

 ## 5. PRESENT THE DATA :

     This is the last step where we will present a report to the client by creating a visually appealing dashboard, in our case we present a bike sales report after analyzing the dataset with the help of a pivot table & pivot chart.
-We will also provide some crucial insights, which will help the client to understand their  customers and increase their sales to enhance their business.
+We will also provide some crucial insights, which will help client to understand their  customers and increase their sales to enhance their business.

  https://github.com/CoderNitu/Bike_Buyers_Data_Analysis/assets/87817227/02b609c8-531e-4981-b5da-18f791714144